Domestic Violence, Sexual Assault and Human Trafficking Agency

 Sexual violence affects millions of people each year in the United States.
 Researchers know that the numbers underestimate this significant problem as many cases go unreported.
 Victims may be ashamed, embarrassed, or afraid to tell the police, friends, or family about the violence.
 Victims may also keep quiet because they have been threatened with further harm if they tell anyone or do not think that anyone will help them.

-Still, we do have data that show:
+Still, we do have data:

 Sexual violence is common.
 1 in 3 women and 1 in 4 men experienced sexual violence involving physical contact during their lifetimes.
 Nearly 1 in 5 women and 1 in 38 men have experienced completed or attempted rape and 1 in 14 men was made to penetrate someone (completed or attempted) during his lifetime.